mhrtmnn/event_receiver/README.md

 Events are packed into a [protobuf], that is described by `nunchuk_update.proto`.

 IP and Port of the receiving service are advertised by [avahi].
-(TODO)

 [//]: # (Reference Links)